nus-cs3281/2023/students/ckcherry23/knowledge.md

 **1.1.1 MVVM Architecture Pattern**

-Vue.js focuses on the `ViewModel` layer of the MVVM (Model-View-ViewModel) architectural pattern.
+Vue.js focuses on the 'ViewModel' layer of the MVVM (Model-View-ViewModel) architectural pattern.
 This is because it connects the Views and Models via 2-way data bindings.
 In this case, the view is the DOM (Document Object Model), and the models are the plain JavaScript objects.